shopware/frontends/packages/nuxt3-module/README.md

 Nuxt [module](https://nuxt.com/docs/guide/going-further/modules) that allows you to set up a Nuxt 3 project with Shopware Frontends.
 It provides the composables and api-client packages.

-If you want to use these packages with a different Vue.js framework, see [the guide](https://frontends.shopware.com/getting-started/templates/custom-vue-project.html) for using Shopware Frontends in a custom project or use the [vue3-plugin](https://frontends.shopware.com/framework/internal-structure.html#vue3-plugin).
+If you want to use these packages with a different Vue.js framework, see [the guide](https://frontends.shopware.com/getting-started/templates/custom-vue-project.html) for using Shopware Frontends in a custom project.

 ## Features